 - Work experience in environmental and occupational health or a related discipline.

-- Graduate Record Exam (usually waived if undergraduate GPA is above 3.0).
+- Graduate Record Exam (waived if undergraduate GPA is above 3.0).

 1. Required Courses (23 units)

 EOH 501A Environmental and Occupational Health Concepts I (3)